TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

 A single configuration file named :file:`ext_emconf.php` is required by TYPO3 to allow loading the extension.
-The file is located in the extension's top level folder (:file:`store_inventory/`).
+The file is located in the extension's top-level folder (:file:`store_inventory/`).
 You can copy and adapt this file from an existing extension.

-The file :file:`ext_emconf.php` contains the meta information for the extension like title, description, status, name of the author and more.
+The file :file:`ext_emconf.php` contains the meta-information for the extension like title, description, status, name of the author, and more.
 It is not special in any way and does not differ from the one of any other extension.
 Find a complete reference in chapter :ref:`t3coreapi:extension-declaration` of the *Core Api Reference* manual.